lizfangwenxin/EEC273_final-project/README.md

 LSTM.py : we use LSTM model to predict the network traffic

 GNN.py : we use GNN model to predict the network traffic

+Transformer.py : we use Transformer model to predict the network traffic